 Dane County has many alternatives to incarceration-that for some-have proven to be effective.
-However, minority participation in alternatives is minimal.
 Alternatives include: deferred prosecution, (including the first offender program), electronic monitoring, and treatment alternatives, among others.
-Eligibility criteria need to be developed to insure equitable access and use of alternatives to incarceration, including use of evidence-based decision making through a racial equity lens.
+Eligibility criteria need to be developed to insure equitable access and use of alternatives to incarceration, including use of evidence-based decision making through an equity lens.